-If extending or altering an area of the home that is less than 50% of the building’s original volume, only the new section will need to be rated six stars.
-More than 50%, and the entire building will require a six-star energy rating.
+If extending or altering an area of the home that is less than 50% of the building’s original volume, only the new section will need to be rated seven stars.
+More than 50%, and the entire building will require a seven-star energy rating.

 An accredited energy rater needs to review your building plans, ensuring they meet energy rating guidelines.
 The rater will produce an energy report for you to submit as part of your building permit application.